slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 {% include alert/warning-k8s-version.html %}

-The first node you will add to your cluster will function as the SLATE Cluster Master Node as all possible SLATE topologies will utilize a master node.
-To configure a SLATE Master Node you must first go through the [Operating System Requirements](/docs/cluster/manual/operating-system-requirements.html).

-Follow the steps below to configure Kubernetes using `kubeadm`.
+The first node you will add to your cluster will function as the SLATE Cluster Master Node as all possible SLATE topologies will utilize a Master Node.
+In this section we will install and configure Kubernetes using `kubeadm`.

 ## Initialize Kubernetes

 Initialize your Kubernetes cluster with dual-stack enabled using `kubeadm` and a YAML configuration file.

-### Specify Kubernetes Control-Plane Stack
+### Choose Kubernetes Control-Plane Stack

 The Kubernetes control-plane is not currently capable of dual-stack.
-Due to this limitation you will need to decide between IPv4 or IPv6.
-Start by choosing sensible IPv4 and IPv6 values for `API_BIND_IP`, `CLUSTER_CIDR`, `CLUSTER_DNS`, `KUBLET_HEALTHZ_BIND_IP`, and `SERVICE_CLUSTER_IP_RANGE`.
+Due to this limitation you will need to decide between IPv4 or IPv6 beforehand.

+Begin by choosing sensible IPv4 and IPv6 values for `API_BIND_IP`, `CLUSTER_CIDR`, `CLUSTER_DNS`, `KUBLET_HEALTHZ_BIND_IP`, and `SERVICE_CLUSTER_IP_RANGE`.

-{% include alert/note.html content="The chosen value for `CLUSTER_CIDR` will affect the `CALICO_IPV4POOL_CIDR` and `CALICO_IPV6POOL_CIDR` environmental variables in the Calico manifest file described later on this page.
+{% include alert/note.html content="The chosen value for `CLUSTER_CIDR` will affect the `CALICO_IPV4POOL_CIDR` and `CALICO_IPV6POOL_CIDR` environmental variables in the Calico manifest file described later on this page." %}
-" %}

 #### IPv4